Ulnar nerve transposition is a surgery to move a nerve at the elbow. A new path will be made for the nerve to sit in.

 Description of the Procedure

-A cut will be made near the inside elbow.
+A cut will be made near the inside of the elbow.
 The ulnar nerve will be located.
 It will be moved from behind the elbow to the front.
-The nerve will be seated in 1 of the following:
+The nerve will be seated in one of these places:

 - Under the skin and fat but above the muscle